CONTACT US

 Enzymes are macromolecules

-All enzymes are proteins, but not all proteins are enzymes.
-So, what’s the difference?
-Proteins are complex substances involved in life functions.
-The many different types of proteins all do different things.
+Enzymes are proteins, and proteins are substances that help organisms carry out our life functions.
+There are many different types of proteins, and they all do different things.
 Consider these examples:

 • The storage protein casein carries nutrients from a mother’s milk to her baby.